Arizona

 I. Loss & restoration of civil/firearms rights

-A. Restoration for first felony offenses
+A. Restoration automatic for first felony offenses

 B. Restoration for repeat offenses

-A person whose civil rights were lost by virtue of a federal felony conviction, and is not eligible for automatic reenfranchisement, may apply for restoration of civil rights to the superior court in his county of residence. § 13-908(C) and (E).
+A person whose civil rights were lost by virtue of a federal felony conviction, and is not eligible for automatic relief, may apply for restoration of civil rights to the superior court in his county of residence. § 13-908(C) and (E).
 Restoration of rights under these sections is discretionary with the court, though the court is required to give reasons for a denial. § 13-906(D).
 There are no explicit provisions in Arizona law for restoration of any rights under Arizona law that may have been lost as a result of a felony conviction in another state, so that out-of-state recidivists apparently must seek restoration of civil rights in the jurisdiction of their conviction.
 See Flynn Patrick Carey, Extending the Home Court Advantage: A Call to Update the Arizona Civil Rights Restoration Scheme, 48 Az.
 L. Rev. 1129 (2006); cf. State v.
 Prince, 226 Ariz.
 516, 530, 250 P.3d 1145, 1159 (2011) (“a juror convicted of an out-of-state felony whose civil rights have not been restored is disqualified from jury service by § 21-201(3)”).

 C. Firearms restoration

-Conviction of a felony suspends “[t]he right to possess a gun or firearm.”
-Ariz.
-Rev. Stat. § 13-904(A)(5).2 The provisions for restoration of civil rights “do[] not apply to a person’s right to possess weapons as defined in Ariz.
-Rev. Stat. § 13-3101,” but restoration of firearms rights is addressed in § 13-910, as added in 2019 by HB 2080 Persons convicted of a non-serious felony may apply for restoration of firearms rights two years after discharge, while persons convicted of a “serious offense” (generally common law felonies, crimes against children, and sexual offenses) must wait ten years for restoration. § 13-910(A).
+Persons who are not eligible for automatic restoration of firearms rights under § 13-907 may apply to the court for restoration under § 13-910 two years after discharge, except that persons convicted of a “serious offense” (generally common law felonies, crimes against children, and sexual offenses) must wait ten years for restoration. § 13-910(A).
 Persons convicted of a “dangerous offense” (namely the discharge or use of a deadly weapon or the intentional infliction of serious physical injury upon another) are ineligible for judicial restoration, id., and may regain firearm rights only by pardon, and only if the pardon document so specifies.
 See Ariz.
 Admin.
 Code § R5-4-101(6).

 II.
 Pardon policy & practice